 This test is done to see if you have a toxic level of methanol in your body.
 You should not drink or inhale methanol.
 However, some people accidentally drink methanol, or drink it on purpose as a substitute for grain alcohol (ethanol).

 Methanol is very poisonous if you eat or drink it in toxic amounts as little as 1 teaspoon (5 milliliters).
-Methanol poisoning mainly affects the digestive system, nervous system, and eyes.
+Methanol poisoning mainly affects the digestive system, nervous system, and eyes, and permanent blindness may occur.

 A normal result is below a toxic cut-off level.